 - Are you too hot?
 Many people with MS are sensitive to heat.
 You may find that hot weather makes your symptoms worse and the same can happen if the central heating is too high.
 Do what you can to get cool and symptoms should improve.

 - Are you too cold?
-Some people find that being too cold makes their symptoms flare up although this is not as common as being too hot.
+Some people find that being too cold makes their symptoms flare up although this is not as common as heat sensitivity.

-- Are you feeling stressed?
-Stress can make your symptoms harder to live with and, for this reason, it is a good idea to manage stress as much as possible.
+- Are you feeling under pressure?
+Stress can make your symptoms harder to live with and, for this reason, finding a technique that makes you feel more in control can be helpful.

-- If you have new symptoms or your symptoms are suddenly much worse or if you are having serious difficulty walking and none of the above applies then it is probably worth contacting your MS nurse straight away especially if you experience relapses.
-If you are not sure, you can wait a few days to see if symptoms improve.
+- If you have new symptoms, your symptoms are suddenly much worse, or if you are having serious difficulty walking it's probably worth contacting your MS nurse straight away – especially if you experience relapses.

-- Sometimes, symptoms worsen gradually so, after a number of months or years, this adds up to a big change.
-In this situation, don't ignore symptoms for too long but ask your MS nurse for advice.
+- Sometimes symptoms creep up on you and suddenly a slow, gradual worsening over months or years might add up to a big change you can't ignore.
 You should have your MS reviewed about once a year but, if this isn't happening or your appointment is a long way off, you can ask for a review.

-- New symptoms may not be due to MS so speak to your GP or MS nurse if you're concerned and make sure you have all the usual health screenings, such as for diabetes, high blood pressure and cancer.
+Remember, new symptoms may not be due to MS, so speak to your GP or MS team if you're concerned.
+Also, make sure you keep up with any vaccinations, or health screening for conditions such as diabetes, high blood pressure or cancer, where appropriate.

 Why do MS symptoms vary from day to day?